MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ## Benchmark

-I compare performance to:

-• STOXX Europe 600 Net Return Index (EUR)

-from 2001 to 2026.
+I compare performance to the S&P 500 Index from 2001 to 2026.

 ---